 If you are a friendly musician looking to join an exciting and ambitious orchestra in North London, please do get in touch.
 We have vacancies for strings, (cellists and bases in particular) a horn player, co-principal trombonist and a tuba player.
-We’re always pleased to hear from instrumentalists, especially string players keen to play with us.
+We’re always pleased to hear from instrumentalists, especially brass and string players keen to play with us.

 For more information about joining the orchestra see the Join Us page.